 Simply a nice bonus once upon a time, now drivers can pick up an extra point if they set the fastest lap of a race.

-From 2019 it was decided to once again reward the driver who clocks the fastest lap of a grand prix with a bonus point, as long as they finished that race inside the top 10, and as such, the points-paying positions.
+From 2019 it was decided to again reward the driver who clocks the fastest lap of a grand prix with a bonus point, as long as they finished that race in the top 10 and as such, the points-paying positions.

-Since then, it has triggered an interesting dynamic for race strategies, with drivers commonly pitting for a fresh set of tyres if they have very little to lose, so that they can bag themselves an extra point.
+Since then, it has triggered an interesting dynamic for race strategies, with drivers commonly stopping for a fresh set of tyres if they have very little to lose so they can bag themselves an extra point.

 Bahrain Grand Prix fastest lap

 Charles Leclerc not only took home the win from the #BahrainGP, but also the DHL Fastest Lap award! 💪